Keyboard shortcuts

 I’m sure I’ll be writing more about my spiritual standpoint in life - both personal and professsional, but for now I’ll limit it to the entity - time.

 And unfortunately, we’ve lost track of perceiving time.
-To be precise - perceiving of worthy time8.
+To be precise - perceiving of worthy time8Kairos vs Chronos.
 Why do we rush everything these days?
-It makes no sense - given that the more we know, the more we should slow down to process the surplus of the information9.
+It makes no sense - given that the more we know, the more we should slow down to process the surplus of the information9at least so far as to filter the noise from the signal.
 Here’s how I believe we should slow down.
 We’ve somehow narrowed down on this globally recognized and acknowledge Gregorian calendar.
 And here’s where my intuition ripens - We’ve spent a good number of centuries training ourselves subconsciously to follow and create patterns acknowledging this cycle.
 So why not use it so we simplify and offload the cognitive overload of “progressing” to the existing cycles and patterns?

 Modern software engineering has come a long way.
 (Especially given that I’m writing this in 2026) And agentic engineering has kickstarted a new era of “superfast” development.
 We’ve already been plagued with the so-called agile engineering, and being pushed constantly to churn out feature after feature, fix after fix, and versions after versions.
 It’s not sustainable.
 Oftentimes we software engineers are expected to churn too many items in a typical two-week sprint.
 Why build on a two week cycle in the first place?
 Especially in this agentic era?
 So sticking to the calendar sounds the perfect approach to versioning to me.
 There’s much more to life than incrementing multiple numbers per day.